Subacute mental health care facilities, amendments to ch 71

 INSPECTIONS AND APPEALS DEPARTMENT

-Rule making related to subacute mental health care facilities
+Proposing rule making related to subacute mental health care facilities and providing an opportunity for public comment

-The Inspections and Appeals Department hereby amends Chapter 71, "Subacute Mental Health Care Facilities," Iowa Administrative Code.
+The Inspections and Appeals Department hereby proposes to amend Chapter 71, "Subacute Mental Health Care Facilities," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code sections 10A.104 and 135G.10.
+This rule making is proposed under the authority provided in Iowa Code sections 10A.104 and 135G.10.

 State or Federal Law Implemented